-Well, not quite.
 Before you take the next steps toward hiring a nanny, it's important to work out as many details about her future contract as possible.
-That way, you can avoid getting caught during your interview by questions you hadn't considered yet, and you can present yourself to potential nannies as thorough, well-prepared, and understanding of the nanny's needs - in short, as an ideal employee.
+That way, you can avoid getting caught during your interview by questions you hadn't considered yet, and you can present yourself to potential nannies as thorough, well-prepared, and understanding of the nanny's needs—in short, as an ideal employee.

 Do you want to offer paid vacation time to your nanny?
 That will depend on several factors:

 - Do you plan on asking your nanny to commit to one year of work?
-If so, I would highly recommending offering her some paid vacation time.
-Think of it this way: would you want to accept a year long contract at a job, knowing you weren't going to be allowed to take any time off?
+If so, I would highly recommend offering her some paid vacation time.
+Think of it this way: would you want to accept a year-long contract at a job, knowing you weren't going to be allowed to take any time off?